danyul-h/yr2025/cell/unit-2/embryo-development.md

 * the cells inside the morula then gets compacted / tightly bound together

 # blastulation
-> the latest stage in which you can find embryonic stem cells (blastula)
+> the latest stage in which you can find embryonic stem cells (blastula) b/c its before the trilaminar disk
 * morula's outer cells differentiate into trophoblasts
 * morula's inner cells turn into embryoblasts
 * during blastulation, the embryoblasts cluster to one end of the embryo